ziukristian/WpfPostApp/README.md

 ### &#x1F534; In C# there is an interface IDisposable.
 ### 1 - Give an example of where and why to implement this interface.
 First thing that comes to mind is a class that manipulates files.
-It would be a good way to make sure any opened file is closed asap and ready to be accessed by others, even if there are exceptions.
+It would be a good way to make sure any opened file is closed asap and ready to be accessed by others, even in the case of exceptions.
 ### 2 - We can use disposable objects in a using block.
 What is the purpose of doing this?
-So when we exit the block the object's implementation of Dispose can be called.
-We don't even need a block in .net 8 since using disposes the target at scope end.
+So when we exit the block the object's implementation of Dispose can be called to free up memory and other resources.
+We don't even need a block in .net 8 since the using keyword disposes the target at scope end.

 ### &#x1F534; When a user logs in on our API, a JWT token is issued and our Outlook plugin uses this token for every request for authentication.
 Here's an example of such a token:
 ```